vikki-dai/RSGNet/README.md

 # RSGNet
-The project is an official implementation of our paper " RSGNet: Relation based Skeleton Graph Network for Crowded Scenes Pose Estimation"
+The project is an official implementation of our work " RSGNet: Relation based Skeleton Graph Network for Crowded Scenes Pose Estimation"